scotty-james/Milestone-Project-3--North-Coast-500/README.md

 ## <p align="center">Version Control Management

+For this project, I used Git for version control.

+- All code was written in Gitpod.
+- At regular intervals and when new features were added to the site, - I added my files to the staging environment using the `git add .` command.
+- I then committed to the local repository using the `git commit -m` command.
+- I then pushed the local git to my GitHub repository using the `git push` command.
+- Throughout the development lifecycle of the site, I used commit messages that were in the imperative language.

 ---

 ## <p align="center">Deployment

 ### Deployment Steps

+This website was deployed using Heroku.
+The following steps were taken.

+1. Within the IDE, create a requirements.txt file by running the following command in the terminal `pip3 freeze --local > requirements.txt`
+1. Next, create a Procfile by running the following command in the terminal `echo web: python app.py > Procfile`
+1. Open Heroku and Log in.
+1. Click the ‘NEW’ button at the top right hand corner, select ‘Create New App’.
+1. Provide a name for the project (this must be unique), select the region closest to you and click ‘Create App’.
+1. In the Deployment Method section, select Github.
+1. Select your Github account and type in your repo in the search bar, once selected, connect.
+1. Navigate to the ‘Settings’ tab and click the Reveal Config Vars button.
+1. Now set the variables for IP, PORT, SECRET_KEY, MONGO_URI and MONGODB_NAME.
+These must match with those in the env.py file.
+1. Within the automatic deploys section, select ‘Enable Automatic Deploys’
+1. Select ‘Deploy Branch’
+1. Heroku will now start to build the app and will display on screen when ready to open.

 ### How To run this Project Locally

+Mongo DB account set up and connected to this website.
+Pip3 installed on the machine to enable the required packages.
+Python3 (used as primary language)

+Steps:

+1. Sign in to MongoDB account.
+1. Create a new cluster and database.
+Within the database, create three collections following this Schema Design.
+The database name needs to be north_coast.
+1. Click here to access the site's repository Underneath the repository name, click ‘Code’ which will open a drop down menu.
+1. Click the HTTPs section (a red line should be displayed underneath).
+1. To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard icon.
+1. Open your IDE terminal
+1. Type ‘git clone’ and paste in the url you just copied - it should look like this `$ git clone https://github.com/scotty-james/North-Coast-500.git`
+1. Press enter which will then create your local clone.
+1. You must ensure that all project requirements are downloaded by running the following command `pip3 install -r requirements.txt`
+1. Create a new file called `env.py` and set the correct variables for IP, PORT, SECRET_KEY, MONGO_URI and MONGODB_NAME (these must match the variables set in Heroku).
+1. Create a .gitignore file if not already created and ensure env.py and pycache are added.
+1. To open the application, run the following command in the terminal python3 app.py.
+1. To stop running the application at any time, type `CTRL+C` to quit.

 ---